aosabook/500lines/interpreter/interpreter.markdown

 So far, we've learned that the Python virtual machine is a stack machine.
 It steps and jumps through instructions, pushing and popping values on and off a stack.
 There are still some gaps in our mental model, though.
 In the examples above, the last instruction is `RETURN_VALUE`, which corresponds to the `return` statement in the code.
 But where does the instruction return to?

-To answer this question, we must add one additional layer of complexity: the frame.
+To answer this question, we must add a layer of complexity: the frame.
 A frame is a collection of information and context for a chunk of code.
 Frames are created and destroyed on the fly as your Python code executes.
 There's one frame corresponding to each *call* of a function&mdash;so while each frame has one code object associated with it, a code object can have many frames.
 If you had a function that called itself recursively ten times, you'd have eleven frames&mdash;one for each level of recursion and one for the module you started from.
 In general, there's a frame for each scope in a Python program.
 For example, each module, each function call, and each class definition has a frame.

 Frames live on the _call stack_, a completely different stack from the one we've been discussing so far.
 (The call stack is the stack you're most familiar with already&mdash;you've seen it printed out in the tracebacks of exceptions.
 Each line in a traceback starting with "File 'program.py', line 10" corresponds to one frame on the call stack.)
 The stack we've been examining&mdash;the one the interpreter is manipulating while it executes bytecode&mdash;we'll call the _data stack_.
 There's also a third stack, called the _block stack_.
 Blocks are used for certain kinds of control flow, particularly looping and exception handling.
 Each frame on the call stack has its own data stack and block stack.

 Let's make this concrete with an example.
 Suppose the Python interpreter is currently executing the line marked 3 below.
 The interpreter is in the middle of a call to `foo`, which is in turn calling `bar`.
 The diagram shows a schematic of the call stack of frames, the block stacks, and the data stacks.
 (This code is written like a REPL session, so we've first defined the needed functions.)
-At the moment we're interested in, the interpreter is executing `foo()`, at the bottom, which then reaches in to the body of `foo` and then up into `bar`.
+At the moment we're interested in, the interpreter is executing `foo()`, at the bottom, which then reaches in to the body of `foo` and then up into `bar`. \newpage

 ```python
 >>> def bar(y):